microchipgnu/sui-aim/README.md

 The juice is is [content folder](/public/content).
 You can read all the workflows created and even edit and run on your own project.

+## AIM

+AIM is another project I'm building, [see more here](https://aim.microchipgnu.pt)

+You can use to write agentic workflows using Markdown.

+### AIM config

+AIM is configured in [src/lib/aim.ts](./src/lib/aim.ts) and you can see all the tools it is running in its runtime.

 ## Sui Ecosystem Tools

 ### Sui